 We have long known that when people are anxious they tend to narrow their thought processes, concentrating upon aspects directly relevant to a problem.
 This is a useful strategy in escaping from danger, but not in thinking of imaginative new approaches to a problem.
 Isen’s results show that when people are relaxed and happy, their thought processes expand, becoming more creative, more imaginative.
 These and related findings suggest the role of aesthetics in product design: attractive things make people feel good, which in turn makes them think more creatively.
 How does that make something easier to use?
 Simple, by making it easier for people to find solutions to the problems they encounter.
 With most products, if the first thing you try fails to produce the desired result, the most natural response is to try again, only with more effort.
 In today’s world of computer-controlled controlled products, doing the same operation over again is very unlikely to yield better results.
 The correct response is to look for alternative solutions.
 The tendency to repeat the same operation over again is especially likely for those who are anxious or tense.
 This state of negative affect leads people to focus upon the problematic details, and if this strategy fails to provide a solution, they get even more tense, more anxious, and increase their concentration upon those troublesome details.
 Contrast this behavior with those who are in a positive emotional state, but encountering the same problem.
 These people are apt to look around for alternative approaches, which is very likely to lead to a satisfying end.
 Afterward, the tense and anxious people will complain about the difficulties whereas the relaxed, happy ones will probably not even remember them.
 In other words, happy people are more effective in finding alternative solutions and, as a result, are tolerant of minor difficulties.

-This has at least two massive implications for the content that technical writers produce.
-First, we must never forget that in the large majority of cases when technical documentation is consulted, the people consulting it are already considerably anxious.
+This has at least two massive implications for technical writers.
+First, we must never forget that in the large majority of cases when technical documentation is consulted, the people consulting it are already considerably anxious or miserable.
 Their brains and emotional dispositions are in what we might call a rigid rather than a flexible mood.
 They will do things that seem irrational to us, and miss cues that might be totally obvious to us.
 As Norman points out, they are likely to retry the same operation rather than exploring alternatives.

 Second, this means that one of the best things a technical writer can do is create beautiful documents that ease readers’ anxiety, calm their beating hearts, and broaden their thought processes—in a word, to do all we can to make readers happy.
 This will incline the reader to forgive gaps or errors in the documentation, and to try other ways of finding what they need, such as using different keywords or exploring a different navigation path.